Quadra-Ryo/Easy-versioning-sphinx/Example/src/V. 2.0/English/install_and_use.md

 │   │       └── 📘 Language 2 Sphinx Project/
 │   ├── 📁 V. Y.YY/
 │   ├── 📁 V. Z.ZZ/

+If a project has not yet been started, the `easy-versioning-setup` command can be used to automatically generate the structure shown above, thus simplifying the initial development phases.
+The `easy-versioning-setup` command accepts up to two optional parameters: the **project name** and the **author name**.
+If not specified, the default values "Documentation" and "Author" will be assigned.
+The input parameters will be used exclusively for creating the Sphinx project within the configured folders and must not contain spaces.
+Example:
+`easy-versioning-setup Test_Easy_Versioning Niccolò_Quadrani`

 Then open a terminal, navigate to the project’s root folder (in this example, `Easy_versioning_Sphinx/`), and run the command:
 `Easy_versioning_build`